top of page

 Honey, why have we got a letter from the insurance company saying the cover has not been renewed?

 I thought you renewed it.
-Was the reply back.
+The reply back.

 And your left wondering who the bloody hell you speak to half the time?